François Gagnon (journalist): Reputation and honours

-Honours

 Gagnon received the Elmer Ferguson Memorial Award in November 2025, for "excellence in hockey journalism" as chosen by the PHWA.
 In response, Gagnon felt his career became possible because of his passion for hockey.
-He felt that "most people who know me have never been able to read a word of what I wrote because of the language barrier", and that he asked questions to gain knowledge and insisted on getting the answers The Canadiens honoured Gagnon with a signed and framed # 25 team jersey, and added his portrait to their wall of fame including all of the Elmer Ferguson Award winners who covered the team.
+He felt that "most people who know me have never been able to read a word of what I wrote because of the language barrier", and that he asked questions to gain knowledge and insisted on getting answers.
+The Canadiens honoured Gagnon with a signed and framed #25 team jersey, and added his portrait to their wall of fame including all of the Elmer Ferguson Award winners who covered the team.

 Personal life

-Gagnon is married to Marie-Claude Pilon, has two sons and a daughter.
+Gagnon is married to Marie-Claude Pilon, and has two sons and a daughter.
 He is an avid golfer, and frequent consumer of Coca-Cola and vintage wines.
+He has a recurring hemifacial spasm on his left side.